davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 3.6.4 =

+Avoid issues with document save JSON confirmation by checking that wp_is_json_request is false before init of shortcodes / dynamic blocks

 = 3.6.1 =